MontgomeryLab/tinyRNA/README.md

 - Retained Reads (i.e. total reads passing quality filtering)
 - Unique Sequences (i.e. total unique sequences passing quality filtering)
 - Mapped Sequences (i.e. total genome-mapping sequences passing quality filtering)
-- Aligned Reads (i.e. total genome-mapping reads passing quality filtering that were aligned to at least one feature in your Features Sheet)
+- Assigned Reads (i.e. total genome-mapping reads passing quality filtering that were aligned to at least one feature in your Features Sheet)

 #### 5'nt vs. Length Matrix

-After alignment, a size and 5'nt distribution table is created for each library.
-The distribution of lengths and 5'nt can be used to assess the overall quality of your libraries.
+After alignment, a size and 5' nt distribution table is created for each library.
+The distribution of lengths and 5' nt can be used to assess the overall quality of your libraries.
 This can also be used for analyzing small RNA distributions in non-model organisms without annotations.

+### Differential Expression Analysis
+DGE is performed using the `DESeq2` R package.
+It reports differential expression tables for your experiment design, and a table of normalized feature counts.
+If your control condition is indicated in your Samples Sheet then pairwise comparisons will be  made against the control.
+If a control condition is not indicated then all possible bidirectional pairwise comparisons are made.

+### Plots
+Simple static plots are generated from the outputs of Counter and Deseq2.
+These plots are useful for assessing the quality of your experiment design and the quality of your libraries.
+The available plots are:
+- len_dist: A stacked barplot showing size & 5' nucleotide distribution.
+- class_charts: A pie and barchart showing proportions of counts per class.
+- replicate_scatter: A scatter plot comparing replicates for all count files given.
+- sample_avg_scatter_by_dge: A scatter plot comparing all sample groups, with significantly different genes highlighted.
+- sample_avg_scatter_by_dge_class: A scatter plot comparing all sample groups, with classes and significantly different genes highlighted.

 ## Contributing